 These kinds of activities can be a great opportunity for the group to spend time together while also serving to increase the health and well-being of the group as a whole.
 It may be best to plan ahead for these activities and to do more during the weekend, as this is when the group is most likely to be free.

 Children can easily be overwhelmed by activities that they deem to be too difficult.
 It is important that you encourage them to partake in activities that are appropriate for their age and ability.

 Easing your child into an exercise is the best way to help them gain confidence.
 It can also help you understand what activities they enjoy and what they’re capable of.
 For example, playing some football in the park with a 7-year-old is an appropriate activity, while encouraging them to run a half-marathon isn’t.

 Starting with a low-intensity form of activity can help your child to feel more comfortable with exercises.
 Rather than a half-marathon, a kids’ charity run would be much more appropriate.

 Organize a kids’ charity run

 A great way to encourage exercise is to host a charity event.
 It can be a standalone event or as part of another, larger event, or sports day.
 When planning the run, keep in mind that the course should be shorter and simpler than an adult one.

-Try to minimize the number of turns; recruit lots of volunteers; and make sure that the course is clearly marked out with cones, barricades, and signs.
+Try to minimize the number of turns; round up lots of volunteers; and make sure that the charity run course is clearly marked out with cones, barricades, and signs.
 In some cases, a pace leader can help to guide the children around the course.
 As mentioned, volunteers are integral to making sure that the run goes smoothly.